chris-marsh/pureline/README.md

 ## Prerequisites

-* This shell script heavily relies on ANSI color codes to display colors in the terminal window.
-They may not be portable, hence it may not work for you out of the box.
-You may need to set your $TERM to `xterm-256color`.

-* In addition, Unicode symbols require a special font to be used in your terminal.
+* Some of the unicode symbols require a special font to be used in your terminal.
 Please use one of the powerline fonts available at: https://github.com/Lokaltog/powerline-fonts

   * The "DejaVu Sans Mono for Powerline" font seems to be one of the better fonts for Unicode support.